macedotavares/obsidian-utilities/README.md

 Check the [Github repository](https://github.com/macedotavares/obsidian-utilities) for updates and source code.

 ## Feedback
 Found a bug?
 Want to make a suggestion?
-[Open an issue](https://github.com/macedotavares/obsidian-utilities/issues/new) or PM me in the Obsidian forum.
-I'm [macedotavares](https://forum.obsidian.md/u/macedotavares/summary).
+[Open an issue](https://github.com/macedotavares/obsidian-utilities/issues/new) or [PM me in the Obsidian forum](https://forum.obsidian.md/u/macedotavares/summary).